Advisory

 What Is Burn Rate?

-Types of Burn Rate:
+Types of Burn Rate

 • Net Burn Rate: The difference between cash inflows and outflows.
+This is the more meaningful number for funded startups generating some revenue.

-How to Calculate Burn Rate?
+How to Calculate Burn Rate

 Burn Rate = (Starting Cash – Ending Cash) / Number of Months

-For example, if your company starts with $500,000 and ends with $400,000 after three months, your burn rate would be:
+For example, if your company starts with $500,000 and ends with $400,000 after three months, your burn rate is:

-Burn Rate = (500,000 − 400,000 ➗3) = $33,333 per month
+Burn Rate = (500,000 – 400,000) / 3 = $33,333 per month

-What Is Cash Burn Rate Formula?
+What Is the Cash Burn Rate Formula?

 The cash burn rate formula is straightforward.
 It considers the beginning and ending cash balances and the number of months you measure the burn rate.